RabbitTV22/RandomScripts/nextcloud-assignment.md

 Once everything is working you can visit your tailscale funnel URL and you should be prompted to log in.
 The username is `admin` and the password is the password you set in values.yaml.

 The server is extremely slow so if something seems to be loading for a long time its fine, just give it time.

+Rebooting after everything is complete can take up to 10-15 minutes.